GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     After evaluating the solution based on the residuals, we undo any normalization and detrending in reverse order.
-    Use **-L** to specifically append one of both of these directives to override the default.
+    Use **-L** and specifically append one or both of these directives to override the default.
 If no directives are given then no detrending nor normalization will take place.